-Co-operative learning theory observes five key principles:80
+Co-operative learning theory observes five key principles:79

-- 1) positive interdependence; - 2) promotive face-to-face interaction; - 3) individual and personal accountability for group success; - 4) frequent use of interpersonal and small group skills, and; - 5) frequent and regular reviews of group working.
+- 1. Positive interdependence - 2.
+Promotive face-to-face interaction - 3.
+Individual and personal accountability for group success - 4.
+Frequent use of interpersonal and small group skills and - 5.
+Frequent and regular reviews of group working.

 The first principle is sometimes framed as 'sink or swim together' (that group members need to believe that their individual success is inextricably tied to the group's success).
 The techniques set out in section 2.1.3 enable facilitators and coaches to advance both the first and second principle (promotive interaction) because they rely on collective deliberation regarding specific questions (about purpose, values and principles).
-As the goal is an enterprise based on ideas and value propositions that are workable for all stakeholders, co-operative learning supports social democracy.
+As the goal is an enterprise based on ideas and value propositions that are workable for all stakeholders, cooperative learning supports social democracy.
 The third principle (accountability for group success) can be developed by agreeing role responsibilities and reporting mechanisms to the group (not its leader).
 The fourth and fifth principles - interpersonal skills and group processing - are cornerstones of appreciative inquiry, OPERA, Open Space and World Cafe.
 Each uses pairing and small group discussions to develop ideas and make decisions.

 Co-operative learning can also be advanced by using an enhanced AI cycle called a critical appreciative process (see Figure 3.4).
 This learning cycle implements Kolb's ideas by developing a narrative about community norms and 'rules' so that group members understand how they shape the interpretation of 'concrete experience'.
-Ridley-Duff and Duncan's study81 showed that presumed 'rules' are not set in stone.
-They can be made more amenable to change by listening to shared stories about their impact so that members can evaluate their value to the group.
+Ridley-Duff and Duncan's study showed that presumed 'rules' are not set in stone.
+They can be made more amenable to change by listening to shared stories about their impact so that members can evaluate their worth to the group.
 FairShares Labs coaches, therefore, will not only help people through Kolb's learning cycle.
-They will also promote critical appreciation of the way norms affect a community and shapes its thinking.82 By drawing attention to the way norms can be reshaped (i.e. "to make the world a better place") participants can become more engaged in social enterprise development processes.83
+They will also promote critical appreciation of the way norms affect a